Kantaka

 The Pact with the Yuan-Ti

-Varkul’s power did not stand on trade alone.
+@Varkul Dreadhill's power did not stand on trade alone.
 To secure his rule, he struck an alliance with the Yuan-Ti, serpentfolk from the jungles to the south.
+He met with their leader, @Sarpa who was feared within @Kantaka.
+They met for months on end secretly, forming an alliance, and plotting their steps forward to gain control.
 The pact was uneasy, for neither side trusted the other, but they shared a hunger for dominion.
-The Yuan-Ti despised humankind as weak and corrupt; Varkul saw Bhavarta as a land ripe for plunder.
+The Yuan-Ti despised humankind as weak and corrupt; @Varkul Dreadhill saw @Bhavarta as a land ripe for plunder.
 Together they found common cause.

 Daily Life Under Occupation

 Today, Kantaka is a city of splendour and sorrow.
-Its palaces still glitter, its markets still bustle, but the wealth flows not to its people but to Varkul’s coffers.
-The Sarastha still runs, but its waters are burdened with logs from razed forests and minerals dredged from the hills.
+Its palaces still glitter, its markets still bustle, but the wealth flows not to its people but to @Varkul Dreadhill pockets.

 The Svétas patrol the streets in their pale armour, their presence constant and suffocating.
 They are merciless in quelling dissent.
 Those who speak too loudly against the occupiers vanish in the night.
 Entire families have been erased, their names struck from records, their houses claimed by the Svétas.
 The people whisper of “the disappeared”—sons, daughters, fathers who are seen no more.